Energinet-DataHub/opengeh-edi/source/IntegrationTests/README.md

 As of right now, the following naming convention is [automatically enforced](./Behaviours/MetaTests.cs) for tests located in the `Behaviours` folder.
-But not for tests located outside of this folder, it is therefore up to the individual to enfore the descriped guidelines/convention
+It is not enforced for tests located outside of this particular folder, and it is thus the responsibility of the developer to enforce and adhere to the following guidelines.

 ## Tests structure